lohedges/slsm/src/README.md

 ## LevelSet

 This class provides functionality for the level set domain.
-We use a fixed-grid [Mesh](##Mesh) to represent a non-periodic, rectangular design domain.
+We use a fixed-grid [Mesh](#mesh) to represent a non-periodic, rectangular design domain.
 The mesh represents a discretisation of the level set, or implicit function.
 At each node of the mesh we store the signed distance from the nearest interface, i.e. the closest point on the zero contour of the level set.
-A set of methods are provide for initialising, maintaining, and updating the level set.
+A set of methods are provided for initialising, maintaining, and updating the level set.

 ### Initialisation
 There are many ways to initialise the level set domain, providing flexibility